SFTP Integration – Route4Me SFTP Data Sync

 Yes | Logs | Contains positive and negative log files of all transactions and activities done within the scope of the SFTP account. |

-Errors and Troubleshooting
+Optimization Errors SFTP Sync Troubleshooting

 Suggestions:

-- Attempt workarounds using different cases (lowercase and uppercase): in column headers or file names;
+- Attempt workarounds using different cases (lowercase and uppercase): in column headers or file names.

-- Look for additional or missing delimiters, such as underscores;
+- Look for additional or missing delimiters, such as underscores.

-- Look for additional or missing enclosure characters, such as double quotes;
+- Look for additional or missing enclosure characters, such as double quotes.

-- Cross system-compatibility: Linux – Mac – PC, be aware of newlines and carriage returns;
+- Cross system-compatibility: Linux – Mac – PC, be aware of newlines and carriage returns.

-Concurrency & Rate Limiting
+Route Optimization Concurrency And Rate Limiting

 Visit Route4Me's Marketplace to Check out Associated Modules: